 walnut flavour.
 It's pretty good stuff as it dries hard and can be

 quite finely textured.
 Note that I generally tried to make them as narrow as possible at the bottom, widening out as they went up.

 After undercoating them in matt black, more to seal them than anything else, I painted the bases Lufthansa Blue (which is a bit glossy) and the water spouts in matt blue-grey.

 The bases were then dry-brushed with matt Seegrün and then with matt white to pick out the wave tops.
-The spouts were just painted white with the undercoat showing through in places.
+The spouts were just painted white with the grey layer showing through in places.